matteobecchi/timeseries_analysis/README.md

 6. Finally, the fit with the best score is chosen.
 If only one of the two converged, that one is chosen.
 If none of the fits converges, the iterative procedure stops, returning a warning message.

 ## Aknowledgements
-The comments in the code wouldn't have been possible without the help of ChatGPT.
-Thanks also to Andrew Tarzia for all the help with the code formatting and documentation.
+Thanks to Andrew Tarzia for all the help with the code formatting and documentation, and to Domiziano Doria, Chiara Lionello and Simone Martino for the beta-testing.
+Writing all this code wouldn't have been possible without the help of ChatGPT.